vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-import-data.md

 4. After completing the settings, click the **Import** button.

-5. You need to enter the password of your Nebula account before importing data.
+5. You need to enter the password of your NebulaGraphaccount before importing data.
   ![enter password](https://docs-cdn.nebula-graph.com.cn/figures/st-ug-014-en.png)

 6. After importing data, you can view logs, download logs, download configuration files, and delete tasks on the **Import Data** tab.